larry-athey/climate-czar/FAQ.md

 Q: Why create this when there are already so many other home automation systems that could run a greenhouse?

 A: They're all overly complicated and they just continue to get even more complicated with every release.
 I would rather have something where the actual software is simplified.
-If anything complicated needs to be done, let the commands/scripts handle it so all that overhead isn't bloating the rest of the software.
+If anything complicated needs to be done, let the commands/scripts handle it so all that overhead isn't complicating the rest of the software.
 "Keep it stupid simple" has always been the way I write software.

 Q: Can you recommend any specific brands of network sensors or switches/outlets to use?